 The ultimate guide to cavity wall insulation

-Around one third of the heat loss from most homes is through the walls, so cavity insulation could save you up to £160 a year in heating bills.
-In fact, according to these figures from the Energy Saving Trust website it could pay for itself within less than 5 years.
+Around one third of the heat loss from most homes is through the walls, so cavity insulation could save you up to £160 a year in heating bills1.
+In fact, according to figures from the Energy Saving Trust website, cavity wall insulation could pay for itself within less than 5 years.

 |Type of property||Detached||Semi detached||Mid terrace||Bungalow||Flat|

 |Energy bill savings (£ pa)||£275||£160||£105||£110||£90|

 |Average payback period||32 months||36 months||43 months||47 months||45 months|

 |CO2 savings per year||1,100 kg||650 kg||430 kg||450 kg||360 kg|

 These are estimated figures for England, Scotland and Wales, based on insulating a gas-heated home.
 The actual payback time will depend on the date when the insulation is installed, as the amount saved each month will vary between winter and summer.
 The average installation cost shown here is unsubsidised.